ggsavin/voting-games/project-book/methodology.md

 # Methodology

-## MDPs

-Markov Decision Process

 ## POMDPs

 https://en.wikipedia.org/wiki/Partially_observable_Markov_decision_process

+## RL \& MARL

 ## PPO

-PPO was chosen because it stil seems to be the most widely used on-policy algorithm.
+Proxmial Policy Optimization (PPO) was chosen because it stil seems to be the most widely used on-policy algorithm.

-INitializations and hyper-parameter choices were greatly influenced by the exhaustive work in {cite}`Andrychowicz2020-fs` and {cite}`pleines2022memory` for the LSTM portion.

 Because we are implementing an LSTM, the action $a_t$ selected by the policy $\pi_{\theta}$ depends on both the observation $o_t$ and the hidden state $h_t$.